• Home

 A sliced brisket on a board with a long fork next to it.

 2. Remove the pan from the oven and let the brisket rest on a cutting board.
-Here's a website on How To Rest A Brisket that instructs resting the brisket before cutting.
+Here's a website on How To Rest A Brisket that instructs you on resting the brisket before cutting.
 Then slice it across the grain with a sharp knife into thin slices.

 Sliced brisket with bbq sauce on it with a fork next to it.